Is wasabi the same as horseradish?

 So unless you’re eating at a high-quality restaurant in Japan (or sourced it yourself from a speciality grocer), the wasabi that accompanies your sushi is almost certainly not real.
 Let’s take a look at why that is.

-Horseradish root vs wasabi root
+Similarities between horseradish root and wasabi root

 Wasabi is similar in many ways to common horseradish.
 In fact, wasabi is sometimes even referred to as Japanese horseradish.
 And in Japan, horseradish is known as seiyō wasabi – or western wasabi.